 Lucy Haighton is an independent performance & theatre maker, movement artist & director, choreographer & community dance practitioner based in Sheffield, UK.

 Lucy makes playful solo & duet work that aims to charm audiences as well as gently posing questions & has an interest in storytelling.
 Using movement, text, sound & imagery, her work spans live theatre performance, dance for film & site specific work and includes making, crafting & collaboration with other artists both in dance & other art forms including theatre, sound design & film.

 Her practice focuses on creating opportunities for bringing different people & communities together to share meaningful experiences & connections through making & delivering live performances & community arts projects that are multifaceted, person-centered, intergenerational, inclusive & place people at their core.

-In 2019 Lucy founded 50+ Contemporary Dance Sheffield, an open level contemporary dance group for people aged 50 and over living in Sheffield.
-The group established after conversations with older women who felt there were no classes or groups available in Sheffield that represented their ages, mobilities & abilities as dancers.
+Lucy is Artistic Director & Founder 50+ Contemporary Dance Sheffield, a contemporary dance company for people aged 50+ in Sheffield.
+The company established after conversations with older women who felt there were no classes or groups available in Sheffield that represented their ages, mobilities and abilities as dancers.

-Lucy currently / previously works with organisations such as Theatre Delicatessen, Access Space & The Montgomery (Sheffield), Yorkshire Dance (Leeds), CAST & DARTS (Doncaster), The Barnsley Civic (Barnsley), Deda (Derby), HOOT Arts (Huddersfield) & both Sheffield Universities.
+Lucy currently works / previously has worked with organisations such as Theatre Deli, Access Space & The Montgomery (Sheffield), Yorkshire Dance (Leeds), CAST & DARTS (Doncaster), The Barnsley Civic (Barnsley), Deda & Derby Theatre (Derby), HOOT Arts (Huddersfield) & both Sheffield Universities.

 Lucy trained at the Northern School of Contemporary Dance in Leeds & the Scottish School of Contemporary Dance in Dundee graduating in 2012.